 Nowadays, new-fangled devices and techniques for producing music emerge almost daily.
 To get a sense of this, consider that the hard-copy version of Sweetwater.com’s music-equipment catalog is the size of a small phone book.
-And, it will likely keep growing larger.
+And it will likely keep growing larger.
 In the future, the concept of music technology will need to incorporate things like artificial intelligence and computer-brain interfaces—innovations that seem set to significantly alter the concept of music technology.
-It seems likely that the 2050 edition of the Sweetwater catalog will carry items that defy our current understanding of the field.
+The 2050 edition of the Sweetwater catalog will probably carry items that defy our current understanding of the field.

 With this bit of caution about the malleability of definitions in place, let’s examine what’s meant and what’s not meant by the concept of music technology.
 Like any good scholar, I began my research for this material by going to Wikipedia.
 The definition I found there was long and unwieldy, so here is my paraphrased, much abridged, and uber-concise version:

 I’ve organized the rest of this blog post around this sentence.
-The list of nouns found in its predicate (activity, device, and concept) have been used as chapter headings.
 Thanks in advance for reading, and have a good time learning about music technology.

 Before you move on to the next section, consider the following question:

 Professional audio equipment is probably the most conspicuous subset of music technology.
-Every public music performance features a backdrop of loudspeakers, microphones, amplifiers, effects processors, monitors, mixing boards, DAWs, and so on.
+Most music performances feature a backdrop of loudspeakers, microphones, amplifiers, effects processors, monitors, mixing boards, DAWs, and so on.

-We can organize our understanding here by classifying music-technology devices into three basic categories: (1) transducers, (2) electronic instruments, and (3) computer-based devices.
-We’ll look at each one in turn, but we’ll begin with transducers because these devices enable sound to be converted into electricity and vice-versa—a critical step in most music-technology procedures.
+We can organize our understanding of music technology devices by classifying them into three categories: (1) transducers, (2) electronic instruments, and (3) computer-based devices.
+We’ll look at each one in turn, but we’ll begin with transducers because they are the most critical of the three.